 - Beginning in the early 1950s, with basic industries such as steel, the public sector helped lay strong economic foundations with a diversified industrial base.
 In the first 4 decades of Independence, there was a rapid expansion of the public sector into almost every area of economic activity and in a short time span became a mega-conglomerate of both basic and consumer goods production units and service enterprises.

 - Many of them would have delivered a better account of themselves had they been granted with maximum autonomy, freedom from bureaucratic controls, and made accountable.
 Their net profit to turnover has been very low despite the outstanding performance of a select group of PSE’s, such as the oil majors.

-- Disinvestment was conceived in the context of not only the acute financial exigency of the Government of India, which was bound to continually provide budgetary support to loss-making public sector units, but also of the failure of public sector as a whole to provide a reasonable rate of return on the total investments in various public sector undertakings.
+- Disinvestment was conceived in the context of not only the acute financial exigency of the Government of India, which was bound to continually provide budgetary support to loss-making public sector units but also of the failure of the public sector as a whole to provide a reasonable rate of return on the total investments in various public sector undertakings.